opsdis/monitor-promdiscovery/README.md

 > Where *<system>* can be either icinga2 or monitor

 # Installing
-1. Check out the git repo.
+1. Check out / clone the git repo.
-2. Install dependency
+2. Install dependencies

     `pip install -r requirements.txt`